What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 Optimal Intensity: The Sweet Spot

-• Feel: Challenging but sustainable
+• Feel: Challenging but sustainable for an extended period.

 To calculate your target heart rate zone: